BURP - BackUp and Restore Program

 xattr=[0|1]

-decide whether or not to backup xattrs at runtime.
-The default
+cide whether or not to backup xattrs at runtime.
+The default is

 atime=[0|1]